Null0x-sh/Nullpeas/README.md

 ### Modular
 - Each probe independent
-- Each module only runs when relevant
+- Modules only run when relevant

 ### Smart
 - Context aware